-You don't need to pull out a grill to enjoy a Wagyu burger either.
+You don't need to pull out a grill to enjoy a Wagyu beef patty either.
 Much like Bavette Steak sizzled on the stovetop, just by following a few key tips you'll have an amazing burger that will elevate any meal into a special occasion.

 What is Wagyu Beef?

-Wagyu translates to Japanese Cow and refers to beef that comes from cattle raised for centuries in Japan.
-The beef has unique, intricate marbling attributed to special diet, pampered care, and exercise practices as well as genetics.
+Wagyu translates to Japanese Cow and refers to beef from cattle raised for centuries in Japan.
+The meat has unique, intricate marbling attributed to a special diet, pampered care, exercise practices, and genetics.

-You'll find packages of ground beef labeled Wagyu popping up in various big box or specialty stores.
-I recently bought a package at Sam's Club.
+Packages of ground beef labeled Wagyu are popping up in various big box or specialty stores.
+I recently bought one at Sam's Club.
 Most likely, it's a combination of Wagyu and Angus beef.
 It was tasty and not terribly expensive.

 According to the USDA, beef can be labeled Wagyu when less than 50% comes from the special type of cattle that produces Wagyu beef.
-It's often combined with another type of beef which makes it more affordable.
+As a result, it's often combined with another kind of beef, making it more affordable.

-It's simple to make a restaurant-quality Wagyu beef burger on your stovetop.
-Be sure to follow the steps and tips below!
-If you're going to spend extra on the meat you want to do it right!
+Follow these easy Wagyu burger recipe directions for a restaurant-quality burger on your stovetop.
+Be sure to check out all the tips.
+If you're going to spend extra on specialty meat, you want to do it right!

-- Loosely shape beef into patties that are about ½ to ¾ inches thick.
-Using two fingers, make a small indentation in the center.
+- Loosely shape the beef into about ½ to ¾ inches thick patties.
+Using two fingers, make a slight indentation in the center.
 Lightly season with salt and pepper.
-Heavy seasoning is not recommend so you can enjoy the flavor of the beef.

 - TIP: Don't handle the beef too much.
 Roughly shape it and call it a day so the burger will be tender.
 Overmixing makes the burger tough!

-- Note: The dimple in the center prevents a dome from being created in the center of the burger as it cooks.
+- Note: The dimple in the center prevents a dome from forming as the burger cooks.

 - Use a spatula to flip each patty to the other side and cook to desired doneness (see chart below.)

 - If adding cheese, place it on the patties during the last minute or two of cooking.
-Cover the pan to quickly melt it before removing to enjoy.
+Cover the pan to melt it quickly before removing it to enjoy.

-- Use defrosted ground beef and allow it to come to room temperature for about 15 minutes before serving.
+- Defrost ground beef and allow it to come to room temperature for about 15 minutes before cooking it.

 - Since Wagyu beef has lots of fat, it will cook faster!

-- Remove cooked patties to a paper-toweled lined plate to drain off the excess fat.
+- Remove cooked patties to a paper-toweled lined plate to drain excess fat.
 Resting for a few minutes will also seal in the juices.

 Cooking Temperatures for Beef